jkmcpeak/jkmcpeak/README.md

  <a href="URL_REDIRECT" target="blank"><img align="center" src="https://media-public.canva.com/-wzzs/MAEJpP-wzzs/1/s.jpg" height="200" /></a>

--  👋 Hi, I’m Julia McPeak
+-  👋 Hi, I’m Julia McPeak, a Marine Corps Intelligence analyst with a passion for security and cybersecurity
 - 👀 Aspiring to be a full stack developer
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning Python and Javascript but have experince with HTML, CSS, MySQL, and ApacheTomcat
 - 💞️ I’m looking to collaborate on anything!
 - 📫 Find me all around the web: